cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 - With `CTRL+C` we can stop a process in the terminal.
 - With `CTRL+P, CTRL+Q` we can exit the inside terminal of the container and come back to the host terminal.
 - `pwd` (*print working directory*) is the tool used to know the path in Linux.
+- To kill and remove all the container we can just use:

+        docker stop $ (docker ps -a -q)
+Followed by:

+        docker rm $ (docker ps -a -q)
-- In Linux the best way to start working with Notebooks with a mounted directory is using this already elaboarted command:
+- In Linux the best way to start working with Notebooks with a mounted directory is using this already elaborated command:

         sudo  docker run -p 8888:8888 -v /home/cayesoneira/Notebooks:/home/jovyan/Mounted --name Libretas jupyter/base-notebook:2022-08-01